- Prevent underage gambling and the consumption of alcohol

 What will happen if I go to a casino and try to gamble?

-After you are placed on the self-exclusion list and identified on property, casino personnel will refuse to accept your wagers and ask you to leave the casino property.
-If you do gamble, you will be unable to collect any winnings or recover any loses.
-Once you are placed into the program, you will not be able to receive complimentary goods or services, credit, or check cashing privileges or offered any other amenities by the casino.
-Your self-exclusion date will be extended from the date you are observed to the time period you initially selected.
-If you are observed at a Seminole Casino a second time while still in self exclusion status, your exclusion status will be elevated to an “Ejection” equivalent to your original exclusion period.
-Security will execute the Ejection Report in the presence of a Seminole Police Officer.
-If while in “Ejection” status and return to a Seminole Casino you are subject to arrest by the Seminole Police Department.
+After you are placed on the self-exclusion list, Casino personnel will refuse to accept your wagers or ask you to leave the gaming area.
+If you do gamble, you would be unable to collect any winnings or recover any losses.
+Once you are placed into the program you will not be able to receive complimentary goods or services, credit or check cashing privileges or offered any other amenities by the casino.

 How long will I be on the self-exclusion list?

-That's up to you.
+That’s up to you.
 When you request self-exclusion, you will choose whether you want to be excluded for a minimum of one year, five years or for life.
-If you sign up for life, you cannot be removed from the list.
-If you choose the one-year or five-year option, you must remain on the list for at least that length of time.
-After that time expires, you may ask to be removed from the list by writing a letter to the Seminole Tribal Gaming Commission.
+If you choose the one-year or five-year option, you must remain on the list for that length of time.
+Removal from the self-exclusion list will occur automatically at the conclusion of 1 year and 5 year self-exclusions.
+Lifetime self-exclusions may appeal to have their name removed from the exclusion list only after five (5) years has expired.
+After that time expires, you may ask to be removed from the list or to be readmitted by writing a letter to the Seminole Tribal Gaming Commission.

 To help individuals in their time of need, we collaborated with the Florida Council on Compulsive Gambling (FCCG).
 They are available for counsel 24-hours a day at 1.888.ADMIT.IT (236.4848).